LineageOS/lineage_wiki/_includes/templates/device_upgrade.md

 1. [Build]({{ "devices/" | append: device.codename | append: "/build" | relative_url }}) a LineageOS install package.
 {% endif %}
     * Optionally, download additional application packages such as [Google Apps]({{ "gapps.html" | relative_url }}) (use the `{{ userspace_architecture }}` architecture).
+2. Make sure your computer has working `adb`{% unless device.install_method == 'heimdall' or device.install_method == 'dd' %}.
+Setup instructions can be found [here]({{ "adb_fastboot_guide.html" | relative_url }}).
+3. Run `adb reboot sideload`.
+4. Run `adb sideload /path/to/zip` (inserting the path to your LineageOS package).
 {% if device.is_ab_device %}
-2. If your device isn't already booted into recovery, use `fastboot` to temporarily boot a custom recovery following the steps above.
+5. _(Optionally)_: Run `adb reboot sideload` once more, then install any additional packages using the same method.
+    {% include alerts/note.html content="If you previously had any Google Apps package installed on your device, you must install an updated package **before** the first boot of Android!
+If you did not have Google Apps installed, you must wipe the **Data** partition (or perform a factory reset) to install them." %}
 {% else %}
-2. If your device isn't already booted into recovery, do so:
-    * {{ device.recovery_boot }}
+5. _(Optionally)_: Install any additional packages using the same method.
+    {% include alerts/note.html content="If you previously had any Google Apps package installed on your device, you must install an updated package **before** the first boot of Android!
+If you did not have Google Apps installed, you must wipe the **Data** partition (or perform a factory reset) to install them." %}
 {% endif %}
-3. _(Optional, but recommended)_: Tap the **Backup** button to create a backup.
-{% if device.format_on_upgrade %}
-4. Go back to return to main menu, then tap **Wipe**.
-5. Now tap **Format Data** and continue with the formatting process.
-This will remove encryption as well as delete all files stored on the internal storage.
-{% endif %}
-6. Sideload the LineageOS `.zip` package:
-    * On the device, select "Advanced", "ADB Sideload", then swipe to begin sideload.
-    * On the host machine, sideload the package using: `adb sideload filename.zip`
-{% if device.is_ab_device %}
-7. _(Optional)_: Once more, use `fastboot` to temporarily boot a custom recovery following the steps outlined above and install any additional packages by choosing "Apply Update", then "Apply from ADB", and then sideloading the packages like you did above.
-The reboot is necessary on devices with A/B (seamless) system updates.
-{% else %}
-7. _(Optional)_: Install any additional packages using the same method.
-{% endif %}
-    {% include alerts/note.html content="If you previously had any Google Apps package installed on your device, you must follow this step **before** the first boot into Android!
-If you did not have Google Apps installed, you must wipe the **Data** partition (or perform a factory reset) to install them now." %}
-8. _(Optional)_: Root the device by installing the [LineageOS SU Addon](https://download.lineageos.org/extras) (use the `{{ userspace_architecture }}` package) or using any other method you prefer.
+6. _(Optionally)_: Root the device by installing [LineageOS's AddonSU](https://download.lineageos.org/extras), use the `{{ userspace_architecture }}` package.
-{% if device.is_ab_device %}
-9. Once installation has finished, return to the main menu, tap **Reboot**.
-{% else %}
-9. Once installation has finished, return to the main menu, tap **Reboot**, and then **System**.
-{% endif %}
+7. Once all installations are finished, run 'adb reboot'.

 ## Get assistance